 Afterwards, you will usually need to have physiotherapy to help maintain mobility in your shoulder.
 Manipulation may be used if you are finding the pain and disability from your shoulder difficult to cope with.

 An alternative procedure to manipulation is arthroscopic capsular release, which is a type of keyhole surgery.
 The surgeon will carry out the procedure after making an incision that is less than 1cm (0.4in) long.
 A special probe opens up your contracted shoulder capsule and any bands of scar tissue are removed.
 This should greatly improve your symptoms.

 As with manipulation, you will need physiotherapy after the surgery to help you regain a full range of movement in your shoulder joint.

 Surgery for a rotator cuff tear

 Surgery may be used to treat rotator cuff tears if the tear is large or if other treatment options have not worked after three to six months.
-It is possible that having surgery earlier will lead to a quicker recovery, although at the moment there is not enough research into whether early surgery is beneficial or not.
+It's possible that having surgery earlier will lead to a quicker recovery, although there is currently not enough research into whether early surgery is beneficial.

 During the procedure, a small amount may be shaved off the bones in your shoulder.
 Damaged tendons and bursae (fluid-filled sacs found over joints and between tendons and bones) may also be removed.
 This creates more space within the joint to allow your rotator cuff to move freely.